-The goal of the pilot study was to achieve a 90% reduction of TCE concentrations in the monitoring wells downgradient of the biobarrier and a 75% reduction of overall VOC concentrations.
-Additionally, a goal of the biobarrier will be to reduce the potential for migration of impaced goundwater to the surrounding surface waters at levels that would cause unacceptable risks to human or ecological receptors.
+Additionally, a goal of the biobarrier will be to reduce the potential for migration of impacted groundwater to the surrounding surface waters at levels that would cause unacceptable risks to human or ecological receptors.
 Due to site constraints prohibiting a direct source treatment, a Near-Source barrier or biobarrier approach was chosen for the Pilot Study implementation.
 A barrier formation is typically oriented perpendicular to groundwater flow and relies on natural gradients to bring contaminated groundwater into the treatment zone.

-Key tasks associated with the Pilot Study included the initial installation of 14 injection wells and 5 monitoring wells.
+Key tasks associated with the Pilot Study included the initial installation of 14 injection wells and five monitoring wells.
 After baseline sampling was completed, Phase 1 of the pilot study commenced with the injection of a Slow Release Emulsified Vegetable Oil Substrate (SRS).
 Once injected, SRS degrades to fatty acids, which are then fermented to hydrogen, the electron donor required for reductive dechlorination.
-The combination of slow and fast release electron donors (soybean oil and sodium lactate, respectively), is overall relatively insoluble, and is designed to release bio-available hydrogen over a period of up to 3 to 5 years, depending on the applied dosage and site conditions.
+The combination of slow and fast release electron donors (soybean oil and sodium lactate, respectively), is overall relatively insoluble, and is designed to release bio-available hydrogen over a period of up to three to five years, depending on the applied dosage and site conditions.

-After several weeks post injection of the SRS substrate, Phase 2 of the Pilot Study began with the injection Bioaugmentation of а culture.
-Bioaugmentation is the introduction microorganisms into the subsurface for the treatment of contaminated soil or groundwater and is used to accelerate the biodegredation of contaminants.
-The containing natural culture. the bacteria Dehalococcoides (DHC), is the only known dechlorination organisms capable of tetrachloroethene (PCE) and it's daughter products into the non-harmful end product ethene.
+After several weeks post injection of the SRS substrate, Phase 2 of the Pilot Study began with the injection of a Bioaugmentation culture.
+Bioaugmentation is the introduction of microorganisms into the subsurface for the treatment of contaminated soil or groundwater and is used to accelerate the biodegredation of contaminants.
+The culture. containing natural bacteria the Dehalococcoides the only known (DHC), is organisms capable of dechlorination tetrachloroethene (PCE) and its daughter products into the non-harmful end product ethene.